The

 Hustle Culture Is a Scam.
 Here Is Who Profits From It.

-Working yourself to exhaustion is not a personality.
+Working yourself to exhaustion is not ambition.
 It is a product.
-Someone is selling it to you.
-Someone else is buying your labour cheap because you have been convinced that rest is failure.
+Someone profits from convincing you that rest is failure and your time is cheap.

 New pieces weekly